Elementary Sorting

 Stability matters when elements carry additional data beyond the sort key.
 For example, suppose we sort a list of students by grade, and two students — Alice and Bob — both have a grade of 90.
 If Alice appeared before Bob in the original list, a stable sort guarantees she still appears before Bob in the sorted output.
 An unstable sort might swap them.

-Stability also enables multi-key sorting by composition: to sort by last name and then by first name, we first sort by first name (using a stable sort), then sort by last name (using a stable sort).
-The second sort preserves the relative order established by the first sort within each group of equal last names.
+Stability also enables multi-key sorting by composition: to sort by last name and then by first name, we first sort by first name (using a stable sort).
+When we then sort by last name (using a stable sort), stability ensures that records sharing the same last name retain the first-name ordering from the first sort — giving us the desired two-level sort.

 Of the three algorithms in this chapter, bubble sort and insertion sort are stable, while selection sort is not.